 As much as you want to wear it to every event or excursion, the simplest way to preserve a T-shirt is to wear it less frequently.

 During the lay-off period, you must store it correctly.
 Don’t pack your wardrobe too tightly but give adequate space to each item to ensure it doesn’t lose its shape or suffer unnecessary wear and tear.

 It’s also essential to make sure your T-shirt is protected against unwanted guests in the form of moths or household pests.
 If you’re planning on giving your T-shirt an extra-long break, try storing it in a container that will keep it dry and fully protected from the elements.

 Many a T-shirt has come-a-cropper to poor washing machine practice.
 To ensure your clothes don’t suffer the same fate, it's essential to master your laundry routine – or at least get the basics right!

 For starters, consider a second wear before tossing a t-shirt in the washing basket.
 If you’ve only had it on for a couple of hours and avoided any major spillages, it’s probably going to be ok.
-A quick smell test should indicate whether to wash or wear again.

 If the worst-case scenario happens and you stain your T-shirt, try to address it immediately, especially If you’re dealing with a white T-shirt.
 The first step is to blot the stain quickly, soaking up any residue.
 Be careful not to rub or smear the stain and cause more damage.